What is Making Tax Digital?

 Am I too late to apply?
 Will I be fined?

-If you haven’t yet registered for MTD, you should do so as soon as possible or contact HMRC if you believe that your business should be exempt.
+Contact HMRC if you believe that your business should be exempt.

 When will it come into effect for other business taxes?

 Disclaimer: We make reasonable efforts to keep the content of this article up to date, but we do not guarantee or warrant (implied or otherwise) that it is current, accurate or complete.
-This article is intended for general information purposes only and does not constitute advice of any kind, including legal, financial, tax or other professional advice.
+This article is intended for general information purposes only and does not constitute advice of any kind, including legal, financial, tax, or other professional advice.
 You should always seek professional or specialist advice or support before doing anything on the basis of the content of this article.

 Neither British Business Bank plc nor any of its subsidiaries are liable for any loss or damage (foreseeable or not) that may come from relying on this article, whether as result of our negligence, breach of contract or otherwise.
-“Loss” includes (but is not limited to) any direct, indirect or consequential loss, loss of income, revenue, benefits, profits, opportunity, anticipated savings, data.
+“Loss” includes (but is not limited to) any direct, indirect, or consequential loss, loss of income, revenue, benefits, profits, opportunity, anticipated savings, or data.
 We do not exclude liability for any liability which cannot be excluded or limited under English law.

 Tags related to this content: